Starting a PTO from scratch can be a really daunting and overwhelming task.

 Over to you!

-Did I miss any that you feel are must-haves?
+Did I miss any you feel are also must-haves?